Serene-Arc/podcast-downloader/README.md

 - `--max-attempts` will specify the number of reattempts for a failed or refused connection.
 See below for more details.
 - `--skip-download` will do everything but download the files.
 Useful for updating episode playlists without a lengthy download.
 - `--verify` will scan existing files for ones with a file-size outside a 2% and list them in `results.txt`
+- `--update-tags` will download episode information and write tags to all episodes already downloaded

 - `-s, --suppress-progress` will disable all progress bars
 - `-v, --verbose` will increase the verbosity of the information output to the console